|

 Let’s speak plainly.
 A person addicted to drugs and alcohol has a life that is out of control.
 Order has turned to chaos, and those close to that individual are very likely going to be caught up in that chaos, too.
 Whether it’s the chaos of worrying where mortgage money went, strange phone calls, late appearances, slurred speech, mistrust—whatever the case may be, addiction damages relationships, sometimes beyond repair.
 In some cases, family members actually allow themselves to be caught up in the chaos for longer than they should.
 They might even enable it.

-Active Addiction and Relationships
+Active Addiction in Relationships

 A person who has an addiction to drugs or alcohol can harm their loved ones without intending to.
 Many people try to keep their addiction secret in order to protect it and in the hope that they can control it.
 Unfortunately, keeping something like drug or alcohol abuse secret can damage the trust within relationships; it’s also often impossible to hide the fact that there’s a problem.